HL7/fhir-shorthand/input/pagecontent/reference.md

   * {path} only {type1} or {type2} or {type3}...
   ```

 where the latter offers a choice of data type.
-The data type choices must always be more restrictive than the original data type.
+Following [standard profiling rules established in FHIR](https://www.hl7.org/fhir/profiling.html), the data type choices must always be more restrictive than the original data type.
 For example, if the parent data type is Quantity, it can be replaced in an `only` rule by SimpleQuantity, since SimpleQuantity is a profile on Quantity (hence more restrictive than Quantity itself).

 Certain elements in FHIR offer a choice of data types using the [x] syntax.
 Choices can be restricted in two ways: reducing the number or choices, or substituting a more restrictive data type or profile for one of the original choices.